 - Sunglasses – the wind during the ride will make your eyes water without them

-- Camera – I use Canon EOS M6 which is a mirrorless camera perfect for travel
+- Camera – I use the Canon EOS M6 which is a mirrorless camera perfect for travel

 The dog sledding experience